Introduction to Backup Encryption In SQL Server

 Note: While restoring the encrypted backup files, users not need to mention any algorithm used for encrypted backup file creation.
 However, they have to mention a certificate or an asymmetric key for decryption of encrypted SQL server backup file.
 This key or certificate will be used as a means to authorize the person who is restoring data from backup file.

-Need For SQL Server Backup Encryption
+Need For Backup Encryption in SQL Server

 - Way to Keep Database File Secure: Users need to encrypt SQL server database backup files because this procedure provides complete security to copy of SQL server data.
 This security measure will keep transaction logs, tables, and other server data safe from any person, who wants to make use of these data in wrong manner.

 - Accessed Only By Authorized Person: It is impossible to restore an encrypted backup file, if a person is not having certificate or asymmetric key for decryption.
 Therefore, it means that only authorized persons who are knowing credentials of encrypted backup file can restore data with its full access.